unomena/restlet-sites/modules/com.restlet/tech-doc/apispark/guide/05_store/04_wrappers/01_overview.md

 ## Google Spreadsheet Wrapper

-<a href="https://docs.google.com/spreadsheets/" target="_blan">Google Spreadsheet</a> is a collaborative data editing tool that belongs to the Google Docs suite.
+<a href="https://docs.google.com/spreadsheets/" target="_blank">Google Spreadsheet</a> is a collaborative data editing tool that belongs to the Google Docs suite.

 The **Google Spreadsheet Wrapper** Entity Store lets you wrap your spreadsheets to APISpark in the form of structured entities.
 You are then free to expose these entities via web APIs.